diamond-diadem/diamond-diadem.github.io/content/en/documentation/use/apptainer-hpc.md

 - `pcocc-rs run <image> <args>` equivalent to `apptainer run <image>.sif <args>`

-To run MPI containers on multiple nodes, you can use the dedicated command `ccc_mprun -C` with two specific modules: `openmpi-4.1.4` and `guix`.
+To run MPI containers from the DIAMOND project, you can use the dedicated command `ccc_mprun -C` with two specific modules: `openmpi-4.1.4` and `guix`.
 Here is an example of a minimal script that can be submitted with `ccc_msub`:

 ```bash {frame="none"}
 #!/usr/bin/env bash